inria-parkas/sundialsml/src/notes.md

 payload of such a value (or `NVEC_VAL` to access it via a field within a value of type `Nvector.t`).

+The `N_Vector` struct (created in the C heap) is extended with a _backlink_ to the vector payload in the OCaml heap.
+This extra field is registered as a global root.
+It is not referenced from OCaml and it contains a valid reference into the OCaml heap.

 Matrices
 --------